orcfax/docs/docs/orcfax-solution/The-Orcfax-vision.md

 innately ignorant of.
 When oracles bring this data on chain, it opens up a world of new possibilities for protocols which can utilize the data to underpin business logic and to serve as inputs to trigger smart contract execution.
-These smart contracts can represent significant financial assets.

 However, the heavy reliance on oracles to provide these inputs, and the trust that consuming dApps must have in the data being utilized, creates new risk